ranmax123/powerbi-custom-connectors/README.md

 ### I'm excited, how do I get started?

-Step 1: Get HubSpot key for your account
+Step 1: Get HubSpot Private App token for your account

-[Get HubSpot Key here][hubspot-key]
+[Get HubSpot Token here][hubspot-key]

 Step 2: Download HubSpot.mez file from HubSpot\build folder in this repository